alttch/bma-info/psrt/security.rst

         fips: true
     # ..............

-* note that if FIPS-140 can not be enabled but the option is set, the server will not go online
+* Note that if FIPS-140 can not be enabled but the option is set, the server will not go online.